clojuredocs/guides/articles/tutorials/introduction.md

 If an expression starts with an open paren, Clojure first checks to see if it's a special form.
-Special forms are any parenthesized forms which don't follow the regular evaluation rule that functions do (described in the previous section).
+Special forms are any parenthesized forms which don't follow the regular evaluation rule and get special treatment from the Clojure compiler.

 There aren't too many special forms to remember.
 Some examples of special forms are `def`, `let`, `if`, `and`, and `or`.
 We'll cover